Plea-Justice/researcher-console/README.md

 ### Managing the Filesystem

-The server will store uploaded assets under the directory specified in `config.js`.
-When an asset is uploaded, the server will create a subdirectory with the user's ID as its name.
-Subdirectories for each asset type will also be created and the asset will be moved to whichever is applicable.
-The server returns the base64 encoded path of the asset as the asset's ID.
+The server will store and retrieve data from the directories specified in `config.js`.
+The server requires a directory containing the default copy of the simulation code as well as a directory containing default assets for new users.
+New directories may be created to host simulations and store uploaded assets and other user data.
+Temporary files may also be created in the host's `/tmp` filesystem under `"sim-prev/"` to generate and serve simulation previews and zip files.

-Ensure that an empty path exists for the server's data and that the server has write permissions.
+Ensure that a path exists for the server's data and that the server has write permissions.
 Any files in this path may be overwritten by the server.

-The server will also create directories in the host's `/tmp` filesystem under `"sim-serve"` to generate and serve simulation previews and zip files.
+See the example structure in `server/data/`.

 ### Server API (v1)